 “I am very passionate about F#, good design and development practices, with a specific interest in test-driven development, and enjoy looking at code, arguing about it, and finding ways to make it better.”

-Tomas is a computer scientist, finishing his PhD at the University of Cambridge.
-He has been using F# since the early Microsoft Research versions many years ago.
+Tomas is a computer scientist, open-source developer and a lecturer at University of Kent.
+He has been using F# since the early Microsoft Research versions many years ago for both research, open-source and commercial work.
+He has a PhD from the University of Cambridge and worked in Microsoft Research and the Alan Turing Institute in London.

-He is the author of the popular (and F#-centric) book Real World Functional Programming, and has written numerous articles and StackOverflow answers.
+He is the author of the popular F#-centric book Real World Functional Programming, and has written numerous articles and StackOverflow answers.
 He has been a Microsoft C# MVP since 2004.
 He is also a frequent speaker at F# and .NET events, and a founding member of the F# Foundation.

 “I enjoy combining theory and practice.
-On the theory side, my PhD is on type systems, but I also enjoy the practical side, doing training and consulting, and supporting the community.
-I am also working on my next book, F# Deep Dives.”
+On the theory side, my PhD is on type systems, but I also enjoy the practical side, writing open-source software, doing training and consulting, and supporting the community.”

 Scott has over 20 years experience in development, design and architecture, covering all aspects of business software.
 He has a MA in math from Cambridge University.